1500 Fourth Avenue • Altoona, PA 16602

 The field of Dental Health is growing rapidly.
 As the need for qualified dental office personnel increases, the need for training also increases.
 One area of rapid growth and expansion is in the current practice of Dental Assistants.
 Under new law, the role of Dental Assistants has been expanded to include a variety of added functions which a Dental Assistant is allowed to perform.
-This program has been designed as an intensive study of the basics of restorative dentistry for the Dental Assistant in the role of an Expanded Functions Dental Auxiliary (EFDA).
-The Pennsylvania State Board of Dentistry's rules and regulations will be presented and reviewed as they pertain to Expanded FUnctions.
-The essential functions taught in this course include, but are not limited to, placing and removing rubber dams, carving and finishing of amalgam restorations; placement and finishing of light-cured composite restorations and crown and bridge temporary restorations.
+This program has been designed as an intensive study of the basics of restorative dentistry for the Dental Assistant in the role of an Expanded Function Dental Assistant (EFDA).
+The Pennsylvania State Board of Dentistry's rules and regulations will be presented and reviewed as they pertain to Expanded Function.
+The essential functions taught in this course include, but are not limited to, placing and removing rubber dams, carving and finishing of amalgam restorations, coronal polishing, application of fluoride, pit and fissure sealants, and placement and finishing of light-cured composite restorations and crown and bridge temporary restorations.
 These skills are attained through lecture presentations, demonstrations, and hands-on technical laboratory sessions.

 A full-time EFDA certificate program, leading to an associate degree, is now being offered as a partnership between the GACTC and Mount Aloysius College.
-After completion of the required course work, lab hours, and clinic hours, each student will receive a diploma from the GACTC and be eligible to matriculate to MAC into an Associate of Science degree.
-Students will then be eligible to sit for the PA State Board of Dentistry's EFDA certification exam.
-These transferrable credits create a base to continue on to a bachelors degree or gain employment in the dental field.
+After completion of the required course work, lab hours, and clinic hours, each student will receive a diploma from the GACTC and will then be eligible to sit for the PA State Board of Dentistry's EFDA certification exam.
+Following the completion of the first year, students will be eligible to matriculate to Mount Aloysius College into an Associate of Science degree.
+These transferrable credits create a base to continue on to a bachelor’s degree or gain employment in the dental field.

 The Greater Altoona Career and Technology Center is approved by the Pennsylvania Department of Education, Veteran's Administration, and Office of Vocational Rehabilitation.
 It is accredited by the Middle States Association of Colleges and Schools.
 The GACTC is also an ISO 9001: 2008 certified school.